How to Recover Old PCP or HP Paperwork If the Dealer Has Closed

 Car finance paperwork often disappears over time.
 Dealers close.
 Email accounts change.
 Files get lost during house moves.
 The important thing to know is this.
 Missing documents do not stop a mis-sold PCP claim or any other car finance claim.

 This guide explains how to trace old car finance agreements when paperwork is missing.
-It also explains why partial records are usually enough to begin car finance claims linked to car finance mis-selling.
+It also explains why partial records are usually enough to begin car finance compensation claims linked to car finance mis-selling.

 Why old PCP and HP paperwork is often missing